alexgQQ/gke-setup/README.md

 # Personal GKE Setup

-This repo is a collection of resources for running a low cost GKE cluster as an http backend with multiple services.
-This works by using cloudflare dns to route traffic to a k8s node ip and directing requests with an edge router.
+This repo is a collection of resources for running a low cost GKE cluster as an http backend with multi-service capability.
+This works by using cloudflare dns to route traffic to a k8s node and directing requests with an edge router.
 The motivation for this is to be able to use GKE instances with all the managed goodness but without having to use their expensive load balancers.
-Here's my approach to the problem.

-Getting an external ip for a cluster isn't difficult.
+For starters getting an external ip for a cluster isn't difficult.
 GKE nodes get a public ip by default but they have this habbit of changing after auto updates occur, and I want those auto updates.
 To keep a consistent external ip we can reserve a static ip with Google and use [kubeip](https://kubeip.com/) to monitor and assign this ip to the node.
 Handling traffic into our cluster isn't difficult either.
-Aside from a load balancer, the [NodePort service](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) can be exposed to public traffic through a nodes external ip.
+Aside from a load balancer, the [NodePort service](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) can be exposed to external traffic through a node's external ip.
 The caveat is that by default only ports within 30000-32767 are exposed and using lower ports is prohibited.
 Keep this in mind for later.
-To facilitate multiple services under this NodePOrt we can make use of [traefik](https://doc.traefik.io/traefik/) as an edge router.
-This will handle http traffic and will dynamically discover internal services and route them based on path mapping rules defined.
+To facilitate multiple services we can make use of [traefik](https://doc.traefik.io/traefik/) as an edge router.
+This will handle http traffic and will dynamically discover internal services and route them based on path mapping rules we defined.
 Finally we just need a DNS provider.
 Google Cloud DNS seems obvious but that also costs money and is lacking a specific feature.
-Instead we'll use Cloudflare, not only for the free tier usage on a single zone, but also for the ability to use Cloudflare [Origin Rules](https://developers.cloudflare.com/rules/origin-rules/) to do a port rewrite and direct http traffic to our specific port.
-That should be all we need.
+Instead we'll use Cloudflare, not only for the free tier usage on a single zone, but also for the ability to use Cloudflare [Origin Rules](https://developers.cloudflare.com/rules/origin-rules/) to do a port rewrite and direct http traffic to our specific node port.

 ## Install